 - Be sure to read your application carefully.

-- Be sure to get an agreed amount Porsche insurance policy through a respectable insurance broker who is familiar with the automobile business.
+- Be sure to get an agreed amount Porsche insurance policy through a broker who is familiar with the automobile business.
 This will ensure that you do not have to lose sleep on the settlement of future claims.